TouchMe-Inc/l4d2_bot_takeover/README.md

-# l4d2_bot_takeover
+# About bot_takeover
-Allows the player to control the bot after death
+Allows the player to control the bot after death.

+## Support
+Left4dDHooks